Joel-Neuhaus-Khatami/XT-Keyboard-Project/README.md

 The case is inspired by the IBM Model F77, Cherry G80-0418 and the modern NCR80.
 Later angularity and side-bezel thickness was inspired by the Pravetz 16 from the Soviet Union and various NCR G80 varieties, for example the NCR G80-0478.

-The pcb is designed with Kailh Hotswap Sockets (Although I just soldered my switches directly) with stepped caps lock, split left- and right shift, and split backspace compatibility.
+The pcb is designed with Kailh Hotswap Sockets (Although I just soldered my switches directly), all of which are south facing to avoid Cherry profile interference.
-In addition, it is QMK compatible, due to the ATMega32u4 microchip.
-Further VIA compatibility to be added.
+In addition, the pcb supports many different layout varieties, such as stepped caps lock, split left- and right shift, and split backspace compatibility.
+These layouts have also been designed to have the correct clearance for the Hotswap footprint.
+The PCB was originally designed with using the ATMega32u4, but after a failed iteration, it was replaced with an RP2040 PCB design instead.
+Using the RP2040 enabled QMK firmware compatibility + VIA.
 Due to the case dimensions, the pcb does not have an onboard USB type C recepticle, rather using a 4-pin Molex Pico EZmate connector and a daughterboard, in this instance the UDB (Unified Daughterboard) C4.
+The new RP2040 based pcb introduces new quality of life features, such as readily available GND, 3V, RESET, SWD and SWC pins for ISP programming, making troubleshooting a lot simpler should there be need to program the chip's bootloader.

 1. Layout